systematic-magic/AgingPubMed/research_papers_html.rst

 - Volume should be followed by colon (:).
 There can be a space after colon (but this is not mandatory).

 - Page numbers must be written in shortened format (12063-74) and followed by a period (.).
+There should be a space after period.
 Occasionally, there are cases where a reference may only have one page number, which is fine.

 - DOI must be present and in "https://doi.org" format.
 There must be no period at the end.